Jubatian/rrpge-spec/specs/inputdev.rst

 - Pointing devices.
-Two major types are supported: Mice or similar devices which require an on-screen cursor for feeding back position information to the user and typically have multiple buttons, and Touch screens which operate on the concept of the user interacting with the display itself, thus not requiring an on-screen cursor but typically having only a single press information ("button").
+Two major types are supported: Mice or similar devices which require an on-screen cursor for feeding back position information to the user and typically have multiple buttons, and Touch devices which operate on the concept of the user interacting with the display itself or a surface representing the display, not always requiring an on-screen cursor but typically having only a single press information ("button").

 - Digital gamepads.
 These typically provide four buttons for directions, and typically four or more additional buttons.
 They have no capability for